misener/GRTTWaK-website/faq/index.md

 *Grownups Read Things They Wrote as Kids* is a live open-mic event.
 Reader spots are first-come, first-served.
 We require all readers to sign up online, in advance.
 First, check the [events page](/events/) to see if there’s a live event coming soon to your area.

 If there isn’t an upcoming live event listed in your area, [sign up for the email newsletter](/newsletter/).
 We always send signup and ticket information to the email list first.
 Then, watch your inbox closely for show announcements.
 While you’re waiting, you can check out some [handy tips for readers](/faq/tips-for-readers/), and get practicing!

+<h2 id="kidfriendly">Are the live events kid-friendly?</h2>

+Some GRTTWaK events are all-ages.
+Some aren't (usually because of liqour licenses).
+If a specific event isn't listed as all-ages or 19+, you can always [check with Dan](mailto:dan@grownupsreadthingstheywroteaskids.com).

+Content-wise, *Grownups Read Things They Wrote as Kid* is intended for an adult audience.
+The show *is* an open-mic, and at past events, we’ve had readers share material that includes cuss words, sexuality, and some difficult subject matter (including racism, self-harm, eating disorders, suicide).
+If you’re familiar with the podcast, you probably already have a good sense of the range of material that’s presented on stage.

+Due to the subject matter, we tend not to get a lot of kids.
+But, when the venue is licensed for all-ages shows, kids are most certainly welcome, at the discretion of their parents or guardians.

 <h2 id="tickets">Where do I get tickets?</h2>